serious-scaffold/ss-cpp/docs/topics/automate_dependencies.md

 # Automate Dependencies

-This page describes how we can be aware of and manage our dependencies and their updates using the tool renovate.
+This page describes how we can be aware of and manage our dependencies and upstream updates using the tool renovate.

 ## Configuration